samboy/PassGen/README.md

 with older versions of PassGen.
 If older generated passwords are needed, please edit pwgen.sh to make `COST` be `@` instead of `3`.

+## Cyber Resilience Act statement

+PassGen is a project developed on a strictly volunteer, non-commercial basis.
+It has been developed outside the course of a commercial activity, developed entirely in the Americas (i.e. *outside of Europe*) and therefore is not subject to the restrictions or conditions of the proposed EU Cyber Resilience Act.
+Someone selling a product that uses any component of PassGen may be subject to this act and may need to handle any and all necessary compliance.

+PassGen is provided free of charge but with **no warranty**.

 ## External links

 https://github.com/dropbox/zxcvbn is a useful tool for seeing how secure